How to Develop Healthy Boundaries: 8 Powerful Ways

 Why do I Lack Boundaries?

 Why do we lack boundaries?
 Because we don’t understand who we are, what we want, and what we value.
-We are confused about our identity, purpose, or carry around a load of mistakes, disappointments, or resentment.

 If we jump lanes occasionally that is one thing, but repetitive boundary jumping undermines our spiritual growth and the building of healthy relationships.